Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Proofs for Theoretical Analysis of OPROVI-TV

 \paragraph{Step 3: finishing the proof.} With \eqref{eq: analysis overview 8} and \eqref{eq: analysis overview 10}, it suffices to control the remaining terms.
 For the summation of the martingale difference terms, notice that by the definitions in \eqref{eq: m d 2} and \eqref{eq: m d 3}, both $\zeta_h^k$ and $\xi_h^k$ are bounded by $\min\{H,\rho^{-1}\}$ according to \eqref{eq: Q overline} and Lemma~\ref{lem: optimism and pessimism restate} (optimism and pessimism).
 As a result, using Azuma-Hoeffding inequality, with probability at least $1-\delta$

 where $C_4>0$ is an absolute constant.
-For the summation of the inverse of the count function in \eqref{eq: analysis overview 8}, it suffices to invoke again Lemma~\ref{lem: lem7.5'}.
-Combining all together, with probability at least $1-3\delta$, we have
+For the summation of the inverse of the count function in \eqref{eq: analysis overview 8}, it suffices to invoke again Lemma~\ref{lem: lem7.5'}. { For the additional square-root count term in \eqref{eq: analysis overview 8}, Cauchy--Schwarz and Lemma~\ref{lem: lem7.5'} give

+for an absolute constant $C_4'>0$, which is absorbed by the leading term after adjusting logarithmic factors. } Combining all together, with probability at least $1-3\delta$, we have

 where $C_5>0$ is an absolute constant and $\iota' = \log^2(SAHK/\delta)$.
 This completes the proof of Theorem~\ref{thm: regret tv}. \end{proof}